HEIG-VD-WEB/web-course/docs/reference/about-the-feedbacks.md

 - There will be small presentations to introduce the course material.
 - The course material will be available after the course.
 Always and open-source.
 You can fork it.
+	- The only reason it is not available now is that it is not finished yet.
+	- The course material will be improved and updated.
+- There will be a "Quiz" section in the course material.
+So you know what is important to know.
+- You will know which course is practical and theorical.